Taking Shared Services Quality to the Next Level

 - Provides the foundation to define, measure, and improve FSS operations.

-- Collaborates to define quality standards, closing identified gaps and quantifying results to determine training and continuous improvement (CI) opportunities and ensure performance standards are maintained.
+- Collaborates to define quality standards, close identified gaps, and quantify results to determine training and continuous improvement (CI) opportunities and ensure performance standards are maintained.

 - Provides “checks and balances” within FSS for policies and procedures.

-To effectively communicate “quality outcomes”, Quality Performance Dashboards are generated weekly, monthly and quarterly to capture quality results by operational area, team and individual team member.
-Quality reviews are shared to provide feedback, establish trends, and identify performance and productivity opportunities, with the overall result being increased compliance, consistency and quality at all levels.
+To effectively communicate “quality outcomes”, Quality Performance Dashboards are generated weekly, monthly, and quarterly to capture quality results by operational area, team, and individual team members.
+Quality reviews are shared to provide feedback, establish trends, and identify performance and productivity opportunities, with the overall result being increased compliance, consistency, and quality at all levels.